RagefaceMcW/TestReadme.md/README.md

 ### Added

 - Teleport Locations added right from in-game gui.
-- Spawn a changable size horde of zombies by a simple click on the map or on a certain player.
+- Spawn a changable size horde of zombies by a simple click on the map or on a defined location.
 - Delete Object on cursor
 - Player files sorted by Steam64ID for easy adding of admin to the server.
 - Teleport on Map click